AlexJumaW99/ELA_Hackathon_Solution/README.md

 # ELA_Hackathon_Solution
 ## How to run the program 👇🏿

-## 1. Cloning the file to your local machine
+## Step 1: Cloning the file to your local machine
-First, click on the "Code" button at the top right section of the repository.
+1. First, click on the "Code" button at the top right section of the repository.
 Make sure you switch to **HTTPS** before copying the URL you will use for cloning!